Every engagement starts

 Every engagement starts the same way — a conversation.
-No obligation, no jargon, no clock running.
-Just a straightforward discussion about your business and whether I can help.
+Direct, unhurried, and on the merits.
+A straightforward discussion about your business and whether I'm the right fit.

 Awaiting embed URL from Chuck.

 I return calls and emails personally.
-When you schedule here, you're booking time with me — not an intake coordinator, not a junior associate.
-If our schedules don't align, call or email directly and we'll find a time.
+When you reserve a time here, it's directly on my calendar — not with an intake coordinator, not with a junior associate.
+If nothing here works, call or email and we'll find a time.

 Or reach out directly